petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 Finally, the not operator negates a boolean expression, so `not (x > y)` is true if `x > y` is false, that is, if `x` is less than or equal to `y`.

 Strictly speaking, the operands of the logical operators should be boolean expressions, but Python is not very strict.
-Any nonzero number is interpreted as “true.”
+Any nonzero number is interpreted as "true."
 ```
 >>> 17 and True
 True